Clay MacCauley: Death and legacy

 The foundation of MacCauley's life was formed by his mission in Japan.
 Japanese history and culture captivated him.
-He developed fluency in Japanese and even authored a book on the subject.
-Even Japan has a memorial for Clay MacCauley.
-Upon his return to the United States, MacCauley frequently discussed Japan and made an effort to inform Americans about the country.
-He wrote a lot of books about Japan.
-In California, Clay MacCauley retired in 1919.
+He developed fluency in Japanese and authored a book on the subject.
+Japan has a memorial for Clay MacCauley.
+Upon his return to the United States, MacCauley frequently discussed and wrote about Japan and made an effort to inform Americans about the country.
+Clay MacCauley retired in 1919 in California.
 In 1925, he died.